monfresh/laptop/README.md

 ruby -v
 ```

-This should show `ruby 3.0.0p0` or later.
+This should show `ruby 2.7.2`.
 If not, try quitting and relaunching Terminal.

 ```shell
 which ruby